A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Supplementary Material

 \subsubsection{Spring Ising Algorithm (SIA)}

 We implemented the Spring Ising Algorithm (SIA) as described in~\cite{jiang2024}.
-The corresponding pseudocode is provided below.
-The function \(\mathrm{Boundary}(\q, \p)\) enforces the following componentwise constraints on the vectors \(\q\) and \(\p\):
+The corresponding pseudocode is provided in \textbf{Algorithm S4}.
 Following~\cite{jiang2024}, we set the mass coefficient $m = 1$, the elastic coefficient $k = 0.5$, and the scaling coefficient $\zeta(t)$ to vary linearly from $0.8\zeta_0$ to $10\zeta_0$, where $\zeta_0 = 0.05$ is the base value.
 The time step $\Delta$ is selected within the interval $(0, 1]$ for the best result.
 The momentum vector \(\p\) is initialized such that each component $p_i$ is sampled uniformly from the range $(-0.0005, 0.0005)$.